 Demonstrator: Kiyoharu Miyagishima

-Perform preliminary visual acuity tests on squirrels using the standard 100 percent contrast setting [1].
-Then, limit the spatial frequency in the software to a maximum of 2 cycles per degree to avoid aliasing effects [2].
+Note: typically visual acuity tests on rodents are performed using the standard 100 percent contrast setting [1].
+However, squirrels can see well beyond the spatial frequency of mice and rats - even beyond the limits of the software (maximum of 2 cycles per degree) [2].

 SCREEN: selecting the 100 percent contrast setting on the software.

-SCREEN: set the spatial frequency cap to 2 cycles per degree in the software.
+SCREEN: set the spatial frequency to its maximal value of 2 cycles per degree in the software.

 Authors: Please create screen capture videos of the shots labeled as SCREEN, create a screenshot summary, and upload the files to your project page as soon as possible (download the guidelines from the link given in the email): : https://review.jove.com/account/file-uploader?src=20842223

 At 2 cycles per degree, each stripe averages 5.3 pixels wide.
-Set the rotation speed to 12 degrees per second and a frame rate of 60 frames per second [1-TXT].
+Set the rotation speed to 12 degrees per second [1-TXT].

-SCREEN: Show rotation speed, frame rate, and pixel shift settings being input in the software interface.
-TXT: Ensure the software shifts the pattern by 0.20/frame
+SCREEN: Stimulus presented to the squirrels.
+TXT: Stimulus presented on all four displays (shown side by side)

+Added show Screen 3.2 DEMO Squirrel tracking 2cycdeg_BEST.mov.
+(This example shows a typical squirrel capable of tracking 2 cyc/deg stimulus at 100% contrast.
+This is not part of the procedure.
+It is only demonstrating why the contrast must be reduced to enable recording visual acuity in squirrels.

-Download Supplementary Coding File 3 and open the OptoDrum software [1].
+Download Squirrel.track file which contains the suggested default tracking and ROI settings and open the OptoDrum software [1].

 SCREEN: Talent navigating to download Supplementary Coding File 3 and launching the OptoDrum software.

-Under the Settings tab, click on Import Settings and load Supplementary Coding File 3 [1].
+Under the Settings tab, click on Import Settings and load Tracking-settings_Squirrel.track [1].

-SCREEN: Click on Settings, then on Import Settings, and select Supplementary Coding File 3 from file explorer.
+SCREEN: Click on Settings, then on Import Settings, and select Tracking-settings_Squirrel.track from file explorer.

-In the Settings tab, set the Background threshold offset to 49 [1], minimum animal size to 100 pixels [2], and maximum tail width to 1 percent of size [3].
+In the Settings tab, verify the Background threshold offset to 17 [1], minimum animal size to 30-100 pixels [2], and maximum tail width to 1 percent of size [3].

-SCREEN: clicking Settings, inputting 49 for background threshold offset.
+SCREEN:, highlight 17 for background threshold offset.

-SCREEN: setting 100 for animal size.
+SCREEN: highlight 30 for animal size.

-SCREEN: setting 1 for tail width.
+SCREEN: highlight 1 for tail width.

 Under Camera Settings, ensure that Invert Video and Manual Camera Control are unchecked and IR Light is off [1].

-SCREEN: cursor hovering over Camera Settings panel with Invert Video and Manual Camera Control options unchecked and IR Light Off selected.
+SCREEN: highlight Camera Settings panel with Invert Video and Manual Camera Control options unchecked and IR Light Off selected.

 Widen the region of interest to accommodate the squirrel if it leans outside the tube opening.
 Set Position to X 359, Y 237 and Size to X 570, Y 455 [1].
 Ensure the region of interest does not cover the stimulus screen to avoid false positives [2].